Solar Power and Solar Panels for Camping and Caravanning

-Your battery produces roughly 12V to power your equipment, so to work out the drain on your battery from an appliance, take its power rating and divide by 12.
+Your battery produces roughly 12V to power your equipment, so to work out the drain on your battery from an appliance, take the power rating and divide by 12.

-For example, a 16W light draws a current of 16W divided by 12V = 1.333A.
+For example, a light draws 16W, divide this by 12V = 1.333A.
 Turn it on for three hours a day and you will need 1.333 x 3 = 4Ah every day from your battery to power that single light.

 Use a 45W 12V television for 2 hours and you will need 2 x 45/12 = 7.5Ah every day from your battery.